Chemistry and Mathematics BSc

 Learning and teaching

-As a chemistry and mathematics student at Leeds we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, small group tutorials and practical lab work.
+As a chemistry and mathematics student at Leeds, we ensure that you benefit from a wide range of teaching methods, including lectures, workshops, small group tutorials and computational and practical laboratory work.

 Watch our taster lectures to get a flavour of what it’s like to study at Leeds: